-Rank Location tion SP M Goal Objective Time Frame Progress to Date 0001 ALL 01 03 Department has made a priority to review all curriculum in all three disciplines with a DEI lens.
-Provide equity focused education to SRJC students. ongoing Psychology discipline has made changes to Psych 1A, Psych 34, and Psych 40 using an anti-racist, decolonial lens.
-Likely to be approved by CRC for fall 2024.
-Sociology is reviewing its curriculum as well.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0000 ALL 02 03 Re-grow enrollment to get close to past numbers.
+Provide education and access to more students. ongoing Numbers are up, but not yet at goal.
+0001 ALL 01 03 Department has made a priority to review all curriculum in all three disciplines with a DEI lens.
+Provide equity focused education to SRJC students. ongoing Sociology and Psychology have re-done several CORs.
+Anthropology has not done any yet.
 0002 ALL 02 01 Provide release time for SR Anthro faculty member to oversee lab, 5% per semester, 10% for summer Course improvement, student success.
-2023-2024 Reassigned time and/or overload = 20% for faculty (5%-5%, 10%) 0003 ALL 02 03 To work on growing enrollments back closer to past numbers.
-Provide education and access to more students. ongoing We are slowly increasing numbers in face-to- face classes, post-pandemic.
+2023-2024 Has not been approved.